Chapter 40. Home Inspector Licensing Regulations

 k.
 Presence of solid conductor aluminum branch circuit wiring.

 l.
-Arc fault interrupters shall be noted if installed but not tested if equipment is attached to them.
+Arc fault interrupters must be noted if installed but not tested if equipment is attached to them.

 7. Heating system.

 a.
-Heating equipment, including operating controls, but not heat exchangers, gas logs, built-in gas burning appliances, grills, stoves, space heaters, solar heating devices, or heating system accessories such as humidifiers, air purifiers, motorized dampers, and heat reclaimers.
+Heating equipment, including operating controls.
+This does not include heat exchangers, gas logs, built-in gas burning appliances, grills, stoves, space heaters, solar heating devices, or heating system accessories such as humidifiers, air purifiers, motorized dampers, and heat reclaimers.

 b.
 Energy source.